 Fall Leaves and Burlap DIY Candles

-These festive autumn candle holders combine some of my very favourite craft supplies to work with: mason jars, fall leaves, and burlap ribbon.
+These festive autumn candles combine some of my very favorite craft supplies to work with: mason jars, fall leaves, and burlap ribbon.
+I love the contrasting textures of the leaves and burlap, which adds interest to an otherwise minimalist design.
 This simple project will add a rustic glamour to Thanksgiving entertaining or make a great gift.

 There are also qualities that make it quite endearing as well.
 The way the light looks through the loose weave.
 The versatility of burlap in crafts and decor.
 The natural look that can both act as a neutral background or feature.

-To make these burlap wrapped mason jar autumn candles you will need:
+To make these leaves and burlap wrapped mason jar autumn candles you will need:

 - Wide mouth pint mason jars